Mark H. Hayden Mark-et al. Logo

 Editorial comment: If for any reason you are not satisfied, I hope you will let me know what happened and how you would like it fixed.

-Although machines and programs will do as they like, I will always do everything possible to make your machine work the way you like it.
+Although machines and programs will do as they like, I will always do everything possible to make your machine work to its best ability.

 Back to top